Story and Artifacts

 The Three-Kingdoms Period - Silla

-The Silla Kingdom article is another exciting period in Korean history.
-I am proud to introduce to you briefly some of Silla's stories and achievements during its period.
+The Story and Artifacts of Silla Kingdom article briefly describes one of the exciting periods in Korean history.
+I am proud to introduce to you briefly some of Silla's stories, significant events, and achievements during its period.

 I describe the Silla Kingdom not only in words but also through the photos I took from South Korea's national museum located in Seoul during my visit there.